learn-co-curriculum/phase-1-first-class-functions/README.md

 ## Conclusion

 Anything variables can do, functions can too.
+Functions being first-class are one of JavaScript's most powerful features, but it takes some practice in each of these different scenarios for them to sink in.

+It is also important to note that _all functions in JavaScript are first-class_.
+There is no special syntax to "make" or "write" a first-class function.
+It is not a special _type_ of function within JavaScript.
+They just _are_ first-class.